 It is characteristic of every age under our Constitution that Americans are prone to see contemporary challenges to the national charter as dire, perhaps unique—or to see the Constitution as urgently in need of being challenged, or changed.
 Justice Scalia observed, in the Tanner Lectures published as A Matter of Interpretation, that the Constitution’s—any constitution’s—“whole […]

 If our goal as Americans is to create a politics fit for persons, we need to cultivate the kind of shame that warns us against the use of persons as means to our own ends.
 Shame, as it appears in common discourse, means “feeling badly about oneself.”
 Here, however, I’m interested in shame understood as […]

-A Political Theory Review interview with Demetra Kasimis, Assistant Professor of Political Science at The University of Chicago, about her recent book The Perpetual Immigrant and the Limits of Athenian Democracy (Cambridge University Press, 2018).
+A Political Theory Review interview with Murad Idris, Assistant Professor of Politics at the University of Virginia, about his recent book War for Peace: Geneologies of a Violent Ideal in Western and Islamic Thought (Oxford University Press, 2018).
 Hear more interviews from The Political Theory Review.

 (Remarks delivered after dinner in the Hall of St. Peter’s College, Oxford on Thursday 28th March 2019 as part of the Kinder Institute-Oxford program, 2019) On our walking tour of Oxford yesterday, we saw many of the university’s most famous places and buildings: The High Street; Radcliffe Square with, at its centre, the Radcliffe Camera, […]